 Data Diode Certification

 Herein lies the rub when it comes to data diodes and EAL.
-There is no CC-approved PP for data diodes.
+There is no Common Criteria-approved PP for data diodes.
 This means that until a PP is approved, any CC certification, anywhere, of any data diode technology cannot be mutually recognized above EAL2, no matter what level it was certified for.
 In fact, in the USA, because the NIAP now requires a PP for any new certification, this means data diodes cannot be EAL certified here at all (although the NIAP still mutually recognizes certification from other countries up to EAL2).

 Does that mean EAL certification of data diodes is meaningless or lesser than other technologies?
 Not necessarily.
 It merely means that there is no established, approved set of security requirements for data diodes in CC, so evaluation results may vary.
 We at Owl are working with the NIAP along with industry technology experts to develop a PP for data diodes, but in the meantime, our relationships within the US Defense and Intelligence communities and proximity to the related certification processes for cross domain security technologies has led to another path.

 Within those communities, cross domain solutions (CDS) are utilized to transfer data between sensitive networks.
 The National Cross Domain Strategy and Management Office (NCDSMO) is an office within the NSA directed with developing and refining the policies, guidance, and requirements of CDS technologies.
 CDSs are certified by the NCDSMO (and leadership from the Defense and Intelligence communities) according to a lengthy, arduous testing process known as a Lab-Based Security Assessment (LBSA), which goes far beyond the CC EAL process – although the CC methodology is a part of the LBSA process.
 Once CDSs are assessed and approved for use, they are placed on a “baseline” of approved technologies by the NCDSMO.